 Tuesday, October 13, 2020 – 3:00pm to 4:00pm

-Older adults and adults with chronic conditions, including many people dually eligible for Medicare and Medicaid, face increased risk of adverse outcomes related to the flu, including hospitalization and death., Dually eligible individuals are also at greater risk for severe outcomes due to COVID-19.
-With a greater risk of infection from COVID-19 or flu this season, flu vaccinations for dually eligible individuals are particularly important.
+Older adults and adults with chronic conditions, including many people dually eligible for Medicare and Medicaid, face increased risk of adverse outcomes related to the flu, including hospitalization and death.1,2 Dually eligible individuals are also at greater risk for severe outcomes due to COVID-19.
+3 With a greater risk of infection from COVID-19 or flu this season, flu vaccinations for dually eligible individuals are particularly important.
 Evidence shows that flu vaccinations decrease flu severity and flu-related hospitalizations.
-Additionally, flu vaccination uptake may reduce health care system burden during the COVID-19 pandemic.
+4 Additionally, flu vaccination uptake may reduce health care system burden during the COVID-19 public health emergency.5

 Health plans can play a key role in facilitating access to and educating members on the importance of annual flu vaccinations.
 In this panel discussion, health plans share promising practices for promoting flu vaccinations, including establishing flu vaccine committees, developing effective communication and outreach strategies with the input of member advisory councils, and partnering with community organizations in vaccination delivery.
 Panelists also discuss how they are adapting these strategies during COVID-19.
 By the end of this webinar, attendees should be able to: